unpush/typist/lib/r.typ

 Learn the sound as one uses loose hands to type out a line.
 As one types his usual rate he ought to learn its sound until at this rate all the line has the usual, clean, clear sound.
-As soon as the usual rate is lost one canhear it as a slip.\D (7)\I
+As soon as the usual rate is lost one can hear it as a slip.\D (7)\I
-Total lines that one turns out tell all that one is doung.
+Total lines that one turns out tell all that one is doing.
 In order that this class also can print a large line total, it still helps to spell; it also helps to print all the line as one line, and it helps less and less to drill single